OpenUpSA/react-webapp-starters/packages/documentation/src/conventions/folders.md

 Everything outside of the `/src/` folder can be considered workflow configuration files (these include files like `jest.config.js`, `package.json` and `.eslintrc`) and should not be considered as part of the above organisational pattern.
 It can be assumed that all files outside of `src/` is not used in the code itself but rather as configuration used by a specific NPM scripts (for example `yarn test:lint`) or third-party integrations (for example `.travisrc`).

-The most barebones webapps needs the following:

-- [👀 Views](#%F0%9F%91%80-views) that create a piece of UI.
-- A way to provide those views to users, either via:
-  - [🔌 Adaptors](#%F0%9F%94%8C-adaptors) with existing server-side templating
-  - [📪 Pages](#%F0%9F%93%AA-pages) in the form of static HTML files created by Gatsby.

-In addition you probably don't want hardcode data into your views themselves.
-This means that you might also want to add the following:
-- [📡 data](#%F0%9F%93%A1-data) in the form of local `.json` or `.md` files.
-- [👤 Cms](#%F0%9F%91%A4-cms) in the form of Netlify CMS so that contributors can add/modify local data.
-- [📬 Templates](#%F0%9F%93%AC-templates) in order to build static HTML files based on local data.

-We might also want to enhance our local data with the following:
-- [📐 Types](#%F0%9F%93%90-types) in the form of TypeScript declarations to annotate our data schema.
-- [📦 Assets](#%F0%9F%93%A6-assets) if we want to store non-`.json`/`.md` files - can be managed via CMS.
+Even the most barebones webapp (at the very least) needs [👀 Views](#%F0%9F%91%80-views) to render pieces of UI.
+However, you will also need to send these views to the user either through [🔌 Adaptors](#%F0%9F%94%8C-adaptors) when you are using existing server-side templating or via [📪 Pages](#%F0%9F%93%AA-pages) if you are using GatsbyJS to generate static HTML files.

+In addition as the project grows we probably don't want to hardcode data straight into our views.
+This means that we will use a [📡 data](#%F0%9F%93%A1-data) folder to store our data `.json` (or `.md` if using GatsbyJS ) files.
+We can then import these directly into our code via ES Modules, or via GraphQL in Gatsby (we can even build pages programmatically based on data via [📬 Templates](#%F0%9F%93%AC-templates))
+In order to annotate our JSON data schema we might also want to add TypeScript declarations in [📐 Types](#%F0%9F%93%90-types).
+Complimentary to the data folder, we might also want to save all non-`.json` or non-`.md` files in [🧦 Assets](#%F0%9F%A7%A6-assets) - this would include media files, images, etc. Lastly, if we want non-tech contributors to manage, edit or create data we can use Netlify CMS via [👤 Cms](#%F0%9F%91%A4-cms) to spin up a serverless Git-based CMS.

-Furthermore, in order to scale our UI as our code grows it might be worth it to break views into composable units:
-- [♻️ Components](#%E2%99%BB%EF%B8%8F-components) as reusable UI parts that get shared amongst views.
+Furthermore, in order to scale our UI as our code grows it might be worth break some of our views into smaller re-composable units.
+Firstly we can break pieces of UI in [♻️ Components](#%E2%99%BB%EF%B8%8F-components) that you can share amongst views.
+You might also want to break re-usable low-level design features (like font stacks or brand colors) into [⚙️ Tokens](#%E2%9A%99%EF%B8%8F-tokens) or functions that are shared amongst different modules into [🔨 Helpers](#%F0%9F%94%A8-helpers).
-- [⚙️ Tokens](#%E2%9A%99%EF%B8%8F-tokens) low-level visual design patterns used throughout the project.
-- [🔨 Helpers](#%F0%9F%94%A8-helpers) JavaScript functions that abstract away common processes.

-Once our project starts getting complex enough it might be worthile to add the following:
-- [🎠 Redux](#%F0%9F%8E%A0-redux) containing all Redux code used to save, load and manipulate global project state.
+Once our project starts getting complex enough it might be worthile to add the following [🎠 Redux](#%F0%9F%8E%A0-redux) containing all Redux code used to save, load and manipulate global project state.

 ## 📡 Data